smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 - sriov
 ```

-Also enable/configure following options in `group_vars/all/10-default.yml`.
+Also, enable the following options in `group_vars/all/10-default.yml`:
-The following device config is the default config for the PAC N3000 with 5GNR vRAN user image tested (this configuration is common both to EdgeNode and EdgeController setup).
+The following device config is the default config for the Intel® FPGA PAC N3000 with a 5GNR vRAN user image tested (this configuration is common to both the EdgeNode and EdgeController setup).
 ```yaml
 # group_var/all/10-default.yml